adfinis/helm-charts/docs/development.md

 is usually preferable to write real "non-snapshot" tests or to rely soley on the tests that the chart testing tool `ct` does.

-Additionally to `helm unittest` we also automatically check if there are any depracated or removed `apiVersions` used in the charts with [pluto](https://pluto.docs.fairwinds.com/).
+Additionally to `helm unittest` we automatically check if there are any deprecated or removed `apiVersions` used with [pluto](https://pluto.docs.fairwinds.com/).

 If you are using [artifacthub annotations](https://blog.artifacthub.io/blog/ah-cli/) then they get checked using the [`ah lint`](https://blog.artifacthub.io/blog/ah-cli/) command.